WICG/attribution-reporting-api/trigger_attestation.md

     `Sec-Attribution-Reporting-Private-State-Token` response header.
 If this
-    header is omitted or is not valid, the browser will proceed with trigger registration normally, but any report generated will not contain the attestation header.
+    header is omitted or is not valid, the browser will proceed with trigger registration normally, but any report generated will not contain the verification header.
 Note: more advanced cases deployments can consider issuing an "invalid" token using private metadata to avoid the client learning the detection result.
 See
     [privacy of the IVT detector](#privacy-of-the-ivt-detector) for more details.